paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-149-national-energy-policy-and-programs.md

 **(b) Content** The Project shall consist of the research, development, design, construction, and operation of a prototype plant, including a nuclear reactor that—

-(1) is based on research and development activities supported by the Generation IV Nuclear Energy Systems Initiative under [section 16272(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section16272/c&num=0&edition=prelim); and
+(1) is based on research and development activities supported by the Generation IV Nuclear Energy Systems Initiative under section 16272(c) 11 See References in Text note below. of this title; and

 (2) shall be used—